2001-Tue Mar 20 06:04:54 EDT 2018

 A: It’s a myth that cats are essentially independent.
 Felines, especially those highly bonded to their people, may become stressed when left alone, especially for long periods of time.
 Some felines may be OK with shorter daily periods of separation but may have trouble with longer absences.

-Separation distress can lead to a variety of unwanted behaviors, including defecating and urinating outside of the litterbox (often on items that hold your smell, like bedding and clothing), excessive vocalization, anorexia, throwing up, destructive clawing and excessive self-grooming.
+Separation distress can lead to a variety of unwanted behaviors, including defecating and urinating outside of the litterbox (often on items that hold your smell, like bedding and clothing), excessive vocalization, appetite loss, throwing up, destructive clawing and excessive self-grooming.

 Your cat’s stress may start when he picks up on your departure cues, such as putting on your shoes or packing a suitcase.
 He may show his distress by vocalizing and clinging to you or by withdrawing and hiding.
 Your cat may also have a time limit: While he is not initially anxious when you leave, the longer you’re away, the more his stress builds.